matthiaskoenig/pkpd-tutorial/README.md

 # Tutorial model building
 This document provides a high level overview into resources and tools used to build physiological-based pharmacokinetics models in the

-## Data curation
+## 1. Data curation
+A first step for model building is data curation.
+The timecourse and pharmacokinetics data are used for model fitting (calibration) and for validation of model prediction.

+Typical simulations with the curated datasets are
+* dose-dependency of pharmacokinetic parameters
+* effect of application routes (oral vs intravenous)
+* apply the model to new questions, e.g., hepatic impairment / renal impairment.

+For the different conditions respective datasets are required.

-See the curation information in https://github.com/matthiaskoenig/pkdb_data/blob/develop/CURATION.md
+For details about the curation process see https://github.com/matthiaskoenig/pkdb_data/blob/develop/CURATION.md

-## Model building
+## 2. Model building (SBML)

 All models are encoded in Systems Biology Markup Language (**SBML**).
-Most materials related to SBML are available from the homepage http://sbml.org/Main_Page.
+Information related to SBML is available from the SBML homepage (http://sbml.org/Main_Page) and the following introductionary publications:

 A high level overview is given in the following documents: